jackofalltradesprogrammer/uber-simulation/README.md

 # UberSimulation

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
+The Simulation Project for Simulation Class.
+This project simulates the Uber Taxi Cab System in Manhattan.

-## Development server
+## NYC Addresses Data

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.